asalber/asalber.github.io/statistics/manual/descriptive-statistics.md

 3. Split the box with the median or second quartile.

 4. For the whiskers calculate first two values called *fences* $f_1$ y  $f_2$.
 The lower fence is the lower quartile minus one and a half the interquartile range, and the upper fence is the upper quartile plus one and a half the interquartile range:

     $$\begin{aligned}
     f_1&=Q_1-1.5\,\text{IQR}\\
     f_2&=Q_3+1.5\,\text{IQR}
     \end{aligned}$$

     The fences define the interval where data are considered normal.
 Any value outside that interval is considered an outlier.
 For the lower whisker draw a segment from the lower quartile to the lower value in the sample grater than or equal to $f_1$, and for the upper whisker draw a segment from the upper quartile to the highest value in the sample lower than or equal to $f_2$.

-5. Finally, if there are some outlier, draw a dot in every outlier.
+5. Finally, if there are outliers, draw a dot at every outlier.

 **Example**.
 The box plot for the sample with the number of children si shown below.

 <img class="img-center" src="img/descriptive/boxplot_children.png" alt="Box plot of number of children" width="600">